The Next Conservative - Progressive Battleground

 You heard it here first.
 Via The Book Standard:

 The New York Times' legendary bestseller lists, whose influence in the book community is unmatched, have expanded once again to a new category: politics.
-But as with many political-related newspaper offerings these days, this list is strictly Web-only.
+But as with many political-related newspaper offerings these days, this list is strictly Web-only."Our book is ranked higher than your book" trolling is sure to be the next growth industry in partisan bickering.

 You won’t find the new politics bestseller tally in the print edition of Sunday's New York Times Book Review.
 The line-up is only being posted on the Web site's book section, along with the paper's other bestseller lists.